-The United Arab Emirates ("UAE") has become the third largest economy in the entire Arab world.
-Supported by a market-driven and liberal policy, the country continues to achieve a steady rate of economic growth.
-Despite the general assumption, oil is no longer the driving economic factor.
-Today, business life is governed by trade, services and industry.
+The United Arab Emirates ("UAE") has emerged as a major economic power in the Arab world.
+Despite the general assumption, oil has long ceased to be the driving economic factor.
+Today, business life is governed by trade, services and industry and is supported by market-driven and liberal policies.
 The presence of international banks and financial institutions underpins the importance and reliability of the location.
 Due to its acceptance in the region, the UAE offers the ideal hub to develop further markets in the Middle East as well as in North and East Africa.

-When considering a company formation in the UAE, three areas have to be distinguished: firstly, the territory of the UAE itself, secondly, the free zones and lastly areas which are subject to offshore legislations.
-They especially differ in the permitted radius of action of a company incorporated in the respective area, their permissible activities as well as the possibilities to import goods and apply for work and residence permits.
+When considering a company formation in the UAE, three areas have to be distinguished: firstly, the UAE mainland, secondly, the free zones and, lastly, areas which are subject to offshore legislations.
+They especially differ in the operational radius in which a company is allowed to act, their permissible activities as well as the possibilities to import goods and apply for work permits and residence visas.

-Once you have taken the decision that the territory of the UAE provides the ideal surroundings for your company formation, the respective company license needs to be applied for in one of the seven Emirates.
-The proximity to important customers, licensability of the desired business activities and the available budget can be criteria for selecting a particular Emirate.
+Once you have taken the decision that the UAE mainland provides the ideal surroundings for your company set-up, the respective company license needs to be applied for in one of the seven Emirates.
+The proximity to important customers, the possibility of obtaining a license for the desired business activities and the available budget can be criteria for selecting a particular Emirate.

-We gladly support you in choosing the location for your new business and illustrate the advantages and disadvantages of all eligible options.
+We will support you in choosing the location for your new business and illustrate the advantages and disadvantages of the available options.

-As soon as you have chosen the suitable location for your new business, all necessary documents for the company formation need to be compiled.
-In doing so, it is crucial to ensure the completeness of all papers on the one hand in order to not waste precious time because of missing documents and, hence, to delay the establishment process.
-On the other hand, it is essential to bear in mind the correct formal requirements.
-The key formation documents, such as the extract of commercial register and memorandum and articles of association of a legal entity that acts as a shareholder, are required to be duly notarized and legalized up to the diplomatic mission of the UAE in the country in which the legal entity has its place of business.
+As soon as you have chosen the suitable location for your new business, all necessary documents for the company set-up need to be compiled.
+In doing so, it is crucial to ensure the completeness of all papers on the one hand in order not to waste precious time because of missing documents and, hence, to delay the establishment process.
+On the other hand, it is essential to adhere to the prescribed formal requirements.
+The key formation documents, such as the extract of commercial register and memorandum and articles of association of a legal entity that acts as a shareholder, are required to be duly notarised and legalised up to the diplomatic mission of the UAE in the country in which the legal entity has its place of business.

 Furthermore, all documents have to be submitted in the language specified by the respective authority.
-When setting up a company in the territory of the UAE, only Arabic papers will be acknowledged.
+When setting up a company in the UAE mainland, only documents in Arabic will be acknowledged.
 Free zone authorities generally accept documents in either Arabic or English.

-We will inform you in detail about the necessary documents and will also consider those papers which will have to be presented in the course of subsequent procedures, such as bank account openings and residence visa applications.
+We will inform you in detail about the necessary documentation and will also consider those papers which will have to be presented in the course of subsequent procedures, such as the opening of bank accounts and applications for work permits and residence visas.
 In addition, we will contact accredited translation offices on your behalf and coordinate the translations.

 Opening a company bank account

-The opening of a company bank account frequently proves to be an obstacle that had previously not been factored in as part of the company formation.
+The opening of a company bank account frequently proves to be an obstacle that had previously not been factored in as part of the company formation process.

-Pursuant to the stricter requirements on banking transactions applied worldwide, the UAE Central Bank has issued various new rules that in particular concern the conditions to be met when opening a bank account.
-In particular, the ultimate beneficial owner ("UBO") of the company to be newly established needs to be revealed to the bank.
+Pursuant to the stricter requirements on banking transactions applied worldwide, the UAE Central Bank has issued various new rules that, amongst others, concern the conditions to be met when opening a bank account.
+In particular, the ultimate beneficial owner ("UBO") of the company to be established needs to be revealed to the bank.

-Depending on each bank, the specific documents required to identify the UBO vary.
-Some banks settle for an organization chart - if necessary signed by a notary public or an auditor - that illustrates the complete company structure reaching from the new company to the UBO.
-Other banks demand to be presented with duly notarized and legalized company documents of each legal entity interposed between the new business and the UBO, namely each extract of commercial register, memorandum and articles of association as well as list of shareholders, including the English or Arabic translations thereof.
+Depending on the bank, the specific documents required to identify the UBO vary.
+Some banks consider an organisation chart sufficient - if necessary, signed by a notary public or an auditor - that illustrates the complete company structure reaching from the new company to the UBO.
+Other banks ask for duly notarised and legalised company documents of each legal entity existing between the new business and the UBO, namely each extract of commercial register, memorandum and articles of association as well as list of shareholders, including English or Arabic translations thereof.
 This results not only in an additional expenditure in time but most notably in added expenses which should not be underestimated.

-As a result, the documentation necessary for opening a company bank account might be much more substantial than those for the actual company formation.
-We will gladly be at your disposal when selecting the suitable bank for your business venture.
+As a result, the documentation necessary for opening a company bank account might be more extensive than that for the actual company formation.

-Another, generally neglected issue is the accurate budget planning of the project "Company Formation in the UAE" as well as a realistic market assessment.
+Another generally neglected issue is the accurate budget planning of the project "Company Formation in the UAE" as well as a realistic market assessment.
 Often, one and a half or even two years elapse before the first deals are closed and payments are received from customers.
 Sufficient funds must be on hand to be able to cover the expenses in the initial phase.
-Rental payments and license fees regularly have to be paid for a full year in advance, security deposits for the appointment of employees have to be provided and the fit out as well as the furnishing of the office must be adequately financed.
+Rental payments and license fees regularly have to be paid for a full year in advance and the fit out as well as the furnishing of the office must be adequately financed.

-In case that sufficient means are not (or cannot be made) available, it might prove to be a better decision to put the company formation on hold for the present moment and to either postpone the endeavour or, in certain instances, to abandon the project altogether.
+In case that sufficient means are not (or cannot be made) available, it might prove to be a better decision to put the set-up of the company on hold for the present moment and either postpone the endeavour or, in certain instances, abandon the project altogether.
 Such a conclusion can prevent futile investments.

-We will support you in the assessment of the expenses you need to reckon with.
+We will support you in the assessment of the expenses to be expected.

 Finding your way in a new business culture